 The high-quality multi-coated Nikon lens will provide great visibility in low light, fog or wet conditions, giving you a crystal clear picture.
-An incredibly impressive range of magnification from 3X to 32X will give you a clear picture at distances that some bows can’t even reach.The quick-focus eyepiece with 3.4“ of eye relief offer a highly accurate aiming up to 60 yards thanks to the advanced BDC 60 reticle.
+An incredibly impressive range of magnification from 3X to 32X will give you a clear picture at distances that some bows can’t even reach.The quick-focus eyepiece with 3.4“ of eye relief offers a highly accurate aiming up to 60 yards thanks to the advanced BDC 60 reticle.

 Zero-reset turrets of this Nikon crossbow scope allow quick and easy sighting in and field adjustment making it compatible with almost any bow and arrow type.
 As I already mention, it’s not the very best crossbow scope out there, but it’s the best combination of all aspects.
 It provides great performance and quality for a fairly affordable price, plus it comes from the globally famous company.

 - No illumination